jmacglashan/decisions_and_dragons/content/posts/q_learning_discrete_only.md

 ## Alternatives

-Taking a step back, we _mostly_ already know how to solve this problem in AI: finding the the max is just an optimization problem!
+Taking a step back, we _mostly_ already know how to solve this problem in AI: finding the max is just an optimization problem!
 Therefore, you can just replace the max operator with your favorite optimization algorithm.
 For example [QT-OPT](https://arxiv.org/abs/1806.10293), uses the cross entropy method to approximate the max.
 Or you could use SGD on the Q-function to find the maximum action.

 However, if you’re going to replace the exact max with the result of some optimization algorithm you’re